 Tracy

 Everywhere I go, I meet people who want to eat healthy.
 In the past, "healthy" meant bland and boring.
 But what if those healthy dishes tasted delicious, even indulgent, yet were, in fact, extremely healthy and beneficial?
-That is the bottom line of my new cookbook, Delightfully Free
+That is the bottom line of my new cookbook, Delightfully Free.

-Really, the proof is in the pudding...or, in this case, let's just say the proof is “in the brownies.”
+Really, the proof is in the pudding...or, in this case, let's just say the proof is “in the

-While I can't offer samples here on my blog, I can give you this delicious Black Bean Brownie recipe which, really, is an even better treat because you'll get to see how easy they are to make and how you can bake and cook gluten-free, dairy-free, and refined sugar-free foods that are delicious, just like these brownies.
+you'll get to see how easy they are to make and how you can bake and cook gluten-free, dairy-free,

 The brownies are a great example of how the GF, DF and sugar-free recipes found in Delightfully Free truly taste great, are easy to prepare and, thanks to their awesome health benefits, far outshine the “traditional” versions.
 The main ingredient found in my Black Bean Brownies really is an entire can of black beans.
 Next major ingredient, you ask?
 That would be eggs, another healthy and whole food.
 Then, instead of loading up with bleached, refined white flour (which is no longer a food, but a health hazard), these brownies have absolutely no flour of any kind.
 And of course with typical brownies, there is the issue of using all that refined white sugar.
 But my brownies don’t have that issue because I never use it.
 Instead, all of the recipes in my cookbook use only natural sweeteners.
 My brownies only have about 9g of unrefined, completely natural sugar per serving (for comparison, consider that a medium-sized apple has about 16g of natural sugar*), and unlike typical brownies, can be enjoyed without the negative effects of refined, processed sugar on the body.
 Also, where else will you find a brownie that delivers about 3.2g of protein and 2g of fiber while tasting as delightful as mine do? ;)

-Imagine the looks on the faces of your family and friends when you put a plate full of them out and say, “Have as many as you like!
-They’re good for you!”
+the looks on the faces of your family and friends when you put a plate

 Want the recipe?
 Here it is: